Robotics in car manufacturing are now the norm, and robotic limbs are propelling us into the future at a rapid rate.

 In 2009 when she was unveiled, she was the first in her family to be mobile and uses for locomotion.

 Much like Paris Hilton, she’s a robotic singer and actress by trade.
-She reportedly appeared in a Korean play called Robot Princess and the Seven Dwarf in 2010, and she’s also sang at quite a few events.
+She reportedly appeared in a Korean play called Robot Princess and the Seven Dwarfs in 2010, and she’s also sang at quite a few events.

 Here’s a video of her performing in 2009 at the Hannover Fair.
 I think she needs to work on her dance moves, but she’s a pretty nifty singer.
 Better than Paris, at any rate.